panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 While not desirable, but sometimes necessary, you can import a CommonJS module from an ES module using the `import defaultImport from './common.js'` statement.
 The `module.exports` of the CommonJS becomes the default import `defaultImport` inside the ES module.

-On a side note, how to write quality ECMAScript modules?
+How to write quality ECMAScript modules?
 To find out, follow my post [4 Best Practices to Write Quality JavaScript Modules](/javascript-modules-best-practices/).

+*Do you think Node.js should migrate completely to ES modules format?*